Documentation

 Potential Customer: Yes

-🎲 What is the Purpose of the Expected Answer Format?
+🎲 Purpose of the Expected Answer Format

 🎱 How to Configure Conditional Questions

--
+- Example:

-Question 1: Are you 65 years-old or older?
+- Question 1: "Are you 65 years old or older?"

-- If the caller answers Yes, Sloane asks Question 1A.
+- If the caller answers "Yes", Sloane asks Question 1A.

-- If the caller answers No, Sloane asks Question 1B.
+- If the caller answers "No", Sloane asks Question 1B.